rse/tokenizr/README.md

 - Method: `Tokenizr#tokens(): Array[Tokenizr.Token]`<br/>
   Tokenizes the entire input and returns all the corresponding tokens.
   This is a convenience method only.
-Usually one takes single tokens at a time.
+Usually one takes just single tokens at a time with `Tokenizr#token()`.

-- Method: `Tokenizr#peek(offset?: Number): Tokenizr.Token`<br/>
-  Peek at the following token at the (0-based) offset without consuming the token.
-This is the secondary function used in Recursive Descent parsers.

 - Method: `Tokenizr#skip(next?: Number): Tokenizr`<br/>
-  Consume the `next` number of following tokens.
+  Get and discard the `next` number of following tokens with `Tokenizr#token()`.

 - Method: `Tokenizr#consume(type: String, value?: String): Tokenizr`<br/>
   Match (with `Tokenizr.Token#isA`) the next token.
-If it matches, consume it.
+If it matches `type` and optionally also `value`, consume it.
 If it does not match, throw a `Tokenizr.ParsingError`.
 This is the primary function used in Recursive Descent parsers.

+- Method: `Tokenizr#peek(offset?: Number): Tokenizr.Token`<br/>
+  Peek at the following token at the (0-based) offset without consuming the token.
+This is the secondary function used in Recursive Descent parsers.

 - Method: `Tokenizr#begin(): Tokenizr`<br/>
   Begin a transaction.
-Until `commit` or `rollback` are called, all consumed tokens will be internally remembered and be either thrown away (on `commit`) or pushed back (on `rollback`).
-This can be used multiple times and supports nested transactions.
+Until `Tokenizr#commit()` or `Tokenizr#rollback()` are called, all consumed tokens will be internally remembered and be either thrown away (on `Tokenizr#commit()`) or pushed back (on `Tokenizr#rollback()`).
+This can be used multiple times and this way supports nested transactions.
+  It is intended to be used for tokenizing alternatives.

 - Method: `Tokenizr#depth(): Number`<br/>
   Return the number of already consumed tokens in the currently active transaction.
-This is useful if multiple alternatives are parsed and in case all failed, to report the error for the most specific, i.e., the one which consumed most tokens.
+This is useful if multiple alternatives are parsed and in case all failed, to report the error for the most specific one, i.e., the one which consumed most tokens.

 - Method: `Tokenizr#commit(): Tokenizr`<br/>
   End a transaction successfully.
-All consumed tokens are thrown away.
+All consumed tokens are finally gone.

 - Method: `Tokenizr#rollback(): Tokenizr`<br/>
   End a transaction unsuccessfully.
 All consumed tokens are pushed back